raspberrypilearning/see-like-a-bat/worksheet.md

 4. Gnd is the ground pin, used to complete the circuit.
 ```

 Here we have a problem.
-The Echo pin is going to output 5V, but your Raspberry Pi can only receive a maximum of 3.3V through any of the GPIO pins.
+The echo pin is going to output 5V, but your Raspberry Pi can only receive a maximum of 3.3V through any of the GPIO pins.
 So in order not to fry the Pi, you're going to have to reduce that output voltage.

 ## Potential Dividers.

 1. A potential divider can split a voltage into two smaller voltages.
 It does this by using resistors.
 1. Look at the diagram below.
 It shows a signal resistor connected to 5V.
 The voltage across the resistor is 5V
 	![single-resistor](images/single-res.jpg)
-1. Now look at this diagram.
+1. Now look at the diagram below.
 By using two resistors, the voltage can be split.
 As both resistors are the same, the voltage is split equally between the two.
 	![same-resistor](images/same-res.jpg)
 1. By altering the resistors, we can tailor the voltage across any one of them to be anything we like.
 1. Here you can see that we have split the voltage to give us almost exactly 3.3V